ralflorent/namefully/readme.md

 > is as shown above and will be used as a basis for future examples and use cases.

 Once imported, all that is required to do is to create an instance of `Namefully` and the rest will follow.
+Keep in mind that all name parts must have at least one (1) character to proceed.

 ### Basic cases